onebeartoe/3D-Modeling/openscad/models/src/main/openscad/household/power-outlet-covers/readme.md

- The dimentions are from the model made at TheNewHobbyist at
+ The dimentions are from the model made by TheNewHobbyist at

       https://www.printables.com/model/72079-wally-wall-plate-customizer